respawn-app/FlowMVI/docs/plugins/prebuilt.md

   the [documentation](debugging.md) to learn how to set up the environment.
 * **Literally any plugin** - just call `install { }` and use the plugin's scope to hook up to store events.

-All plugins are based on the essential callbacks that FlowMVI allows them to intercept, so most of them contain minimal amounts of code.
-The callbacks are explained on the [custom plugins page](./custom.md).
+All plugins are based on the essential callbacks that FlowMVI allows them to intercept.
+The callbacks are explained on the [custom plugins](./custom.md) page.

 Here's an explanation of how each default plugin works: